AdobeDocs/campaign-web.en/help/v8/campaign-web-home.md

     </td>
     <td>
     <a href="email/get-started-email-designer.md"><img src="assets/do-not-localize/menu-email.png"></a>
-    <div><strong>Meet the Email Designer</strong><br/>Learn how to start from a template, or use Adobe Campaign's new Email Designer to create emails without having to write a single line of code.
+    <div><strong>Meet the Email Designer</strong><br/>Learn how to start from a template, or use Adobe Campaign’s new Email Designer to create emails without having to write a single line of code.
     </div></td>
     <td>
     <a href="personalization/gs-personalization.md"><img src="assets/do-not-localize/menu-dynamic.png"></a>